iamebenezer/HASHTAG-FASHION/laravel-integration-plan.md

 ## Next Steps

-1. Choose the admin dashboard package (Nova, Voyager, or Backpack)
-2. Set up the Laravel project structure
+1. Set up the Laravel project structure
+2. Install and configure Filament admin panel
 3. Implement the authentication system
 4. Create the product management API
+5. Set up Paystack integration
+6. Configure webhook handling
-5. Integrate the React frontend with the new API
+7. Integrate the React frontend with the new API